oinak/regularity/README.md

 `between(range, pattern)`: Specify a bounded repetition, e.g. `between([2, 4], 'digits')`

-`zeroOrMore(pattern)`: Specify that the pattern or identifer should appear zero or many times
+`zeroOrMore(pattern)`: Specify that the pattern or identifer should appear zero or more times

-`oneOrMore(pattern)`: Specify that the pattern or identifer should appear one or many times
+`oneOrMore(pattern)`: Specify that the pattern or identifer should appear one or more times

 `atLeast(n, pattern)`: Specify that the pattern or identifer should appear n or more times